 --wait option ensures that the

-vs_enterprise.exe process waits until the install is completed before returning a exit code.
-This is useful where an enterprise administrator wants to perform further actions on the completed install (for example, to apply a product key to a successful installation). where one needs to wait for the install to finish to handle the return code from that install.
+vs_enterprise.exe process waits until the installation is complete before it returns an exit code.
+This is useful if an enterprise administrator wants to perform further actions on a completed installation (for example, to apply a product key to a successful installation) but must wait for the installation to finish to handle the return code from that installation.
 If you do not use

---wait, the vs_enterprise.exe process will exit before the install is complete and it will not return an accurate exit code that represents the state of the install operation.
+vs_enterprise.exe process exits before the installation is complete and returns an inaccurate exit code that doesn't represent the state of the install operation.

 If you used the